 AMERICAN WATER'S SHARED RESPONSIBILITY

 American Water recognizes the shared responsibility between the utility and our customers to control Legionella and other microbes in building plumbing.
-This page explains how we are doing our part to ensure you are receiving the safest, highest quality water, reaching you every day.
+This page explains how we are doing our part to help make sure you are receiving the safest, highest quality water, reaching you every day.

-Each year, we invest approximately $1 billion to replace aging infrastructure, upgrade or construct new facilities as well as ensure compliance with the latest water quality standards.
-American Water takes water quality very seriously and works hard to ensure your safety.
+Each year, we invest approximately $1 billion to replace aging infrastructure, upgrade or construct new facilities as well as to help make sure of our compliance with the latest water quality standards.
+American Water takes water quality very seriously and works hard to help make sure of your safety.
 We take pride in our consistent high scores for meeting strict drinking water regulations.We consistently score greater than 99% in drinking water compliance.

 Our annual water quality reports – also called Consumer Confidence Reports - give our customers a clear picture of the quality of their water.
 In addition we provide a water quality summary that provides additional information that customers frequently ask for.